Food for the brain

 Nitrate

 Hypertension is strongly associated with dementia, probably due to the reduced blood flow to the brain.
-Foods such as beets that are rich in minerals boost nitric-oxide levels that relax the arterioles that supply the nerve cells.
+Foods such as beets that are rich in minerals boost nitric oxide levels that relax the arterioles that supply the nerve cells; so are the stalks of dark-green leafy vegetables like spinach.

 Exercise

-Whilst not food for the brain, exercise contributes by keeping our blood-sugar down and helping make sure that these desirable substances actually reach that nerve tissues where they are so vitally needed.
+Whilst not food for the brain, exercise contributes by keeping our blood-sugar down and helping make sure that these desirable substances actually reach those nerve tissues where they are so vitally needed.

 Whale trail.